-It provides the opportunity for Council to create deliberative engagement opportunities more easily, which puts people - through informed discussions, involving diverse perspectives, and understanding lived experiences - at the heart of our decision making.
+The panel provides the opportunity for Council to create deliberative engagement opportunities more easily - through informed discussions, involving diverse perspectives, and understanding lived experiences - it puts people at the heart of our decision making.

 Panellists are asked to share their views on a wide range of topics from rates to recycling, pets to parks and environment to economic development.